 A Message from Satguru Bodhinatha Veylanswami

-Our several sites provide that--and they do it for free and without ads or obligations of any kind.
-Nowhere else will you find such a wealth of resources about our faith, carefully researched and compiled from across the globe.
-How important is it to you to have good resources on Hinduism online?
-How important is it that your friends and business associates, your children and their teachers, when doing a search about Hinduism, find a place that explains it from the inside, without academic biases or gross misconceptions?
+Nowhere else will you find such a wealth of resources about Hinduism, carefully researched and compiled from across the globe.
+How important is it to you to have good resources about our faith online?
+How important is it that your friends and business associates, your children and their teachers, when searching the Web for information, find a place that explains Hinduism from its mystical depths, excluding academic bias, gross misconceptions and outright sensationalism?

-I can think of two more reasons you might consider donating.
-One is that your contribution will go straight to the enhancement of the sites and the content, and this year to upgrading the Media Studio where all our publications are produced.
-Your contributions do not go to staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in a remote monastery on the island of Kauai.
+The funds do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in our remote monastery on the island of Kauai.

 Satguru Bodhinatha Veylanswami